 Relativistic answer may be crossed in our mind, that is to say, an answer that focused only on the relativity of the subject questioned.
 Indonesian Chinese do not speak Chinese due to the location differentiation, and did the other.
 However, this kind of answer precisely indicate that this kind of knowledge, which bind them as one group, don't have any universal value.
 And therefore, we couldn't classify them as life world.
 What Habermas intended to say with life world is most bigger than that.
-A world that could motivate every action taken by people; motivate people to do the different thing even in the uniformity of knowledge.
+A world that could motivate every action taken by people; motivate people to do the different thing even in the uniformity of knowledge and vice versa, uniformity of action in the diversity of knowledge.